wangraying/sglang/docs/benchmark/benchmark.md

 1. With mixed-running enabled, we observe an increased ITL latency as the prefill chunk size increases.
 This is because an increase in chunk size leads to a decrease in the number of prefilled chunks, thus reducing the number of decode tokens to piggyback in a mixed running batch.
 2. The impact to TTFT latency is not that obvious.
 For datasets with shorter contex lengths, such as Random-1000 and ShareGPT, a larger prefilled chunk size is preferred.
 3. The overall impact varies with the characteristics of the datasets.
 The optimal setting may need more sophisticated methods for exploration and exploitation.
-But setting prefilled chunk size to 512 with mixed running enabled seems to be a good starting point.
+But setting prefilled chunk size to 512 with mixed-running enabled seems to be a good point to start with.